 Goethe B1 for German Citizenship: What You Actually Need in 2026

 German citizenship (Einbürgerung) requires proof of German at level B1 — the same level the Goethe-Zertifikat B1 certifies.
-Since the 2024 reform you can usually apply after five years of residence (three in special cases).
+Since the 2024 reform you can usually apply after five years of residence; the short-lived three-year fast track was abolished on 30 October 2025.
 This guide explains what counts as proof, the exact level, and how to prepare.

 If you are planning to become a German citizen, the language requirement is one of the few boxes you can fully control in advance.
 Unlike residence periods or paperwork, a B1 certificate is something you can earn on your own timeline.
 Here is exactly what the rule says, which certificates satisfy it, and the fastest realistic way to get there.